 The New Zealand Companion Animal Trust (NZCAT) is dedicated to supporting projects beneficial to the community, those that provide care and protection to companion animals and projects that directly improve companion animal welfare and urban animal management.
-The NZCAT has five award types and there are 3 funding rounds per annum.
+The NZCAT has four award types and there are 2 funding rounds per annum.

-- Small Community Award: This award will fund community projects of up to $3000.
+- Desexing Award: This award will fund community desexing projects of up to $5000.

-- Discretionary Award: This award will fund community projects that fall outside the scope of hte other NZCAT award categories listed above.
-These is no limit set on the amount of money that can be applied for under the Discretionary Award.
+- Community Discretionary Award: This award will fund community projects that fall outside the scope of the other NZCAT award categories listed above.

 Want more information?